 Correction of previous surgeries

 Whether performed in Australia or overseas, surgical procedures can sometimes produce unsatisfactory results.
-Apart from possible medical complications, this can be life-changing in terms of its negative impact on self-confidence.
+This can lead to medical complications and other ongoing issues.

 Dr Timms specialises in reviewing, reconstructing and correcting these results for patients.
 We have built a reputation for successfully correcting previous surgeries, including but not limited to: